kluskaj/Organic/Manual.md

         * mus: list with the values of hyperparameter for which to run the grid
         * kwargs: lists of other parameters to alter during the runs of the grid.
                   These can be the sparco parameters and pixelsize.

+* **tips for Using ORGANIC**
+  * When using fixed sparco parameters and PIONIER data for Circumstellar disks work best with the default parameters given in the ImageReconstruction.py.
+  * MATISSE data of IRAS08 gave bad results, alterations will likely need to be made to accomodate this data.
+Altough experimenting with the learning rate and number of epochs may also help.
+  * For reconstructions without SPARCO where the photocenter shift needs to be applied a lower learning rate, higher number of epochs and use of bilinear interpolation are beneficial.
+The use of bilinear interpolation greatly reduces the amount of checkerboard artifacts.
+  * For stellar surfaces the GANs display a horizontal/vertical waffle-like pattern on the stellar surface. a better GAN likely needs to be trained, doing so may require a larger number of models, or a stronger discriminator.
+It is however also possible that the seen structure is a consequence of the convolutional architecture used.
+An alternative method may be found by fitting a variational autoencoder.
+  * A lower value of **mu** does not nececerely provide a better fit to the data.
+A likely explanation for this is that the noise introduced by the dropout active in the discriminator helps with the optimizaton procedure.
+Adding droput layers to the generator (turned of during the GAN training and on during the image reconstruction) may be worth trying for future experiments.
+  * ORGANIC produces different results for different pre-trained GANs, parameters will likely need to be re-adjusted when using a different GAN
+  * ORGANIC lacks theoretical considerations, use at your own risk